argoproj/argo-cd/docs/developer-guide/running-locally.md

 kubectl config set-context --current --namespace=argocd
 ```

-Follow the above sections "Install ArgoCD resources to your cluster" and "Scale down any ArgoCD instance in your cluster" to deploy all needed manifests such as config maps.
+Follow the above sections "Install Argo CD resources to your cluster" and "Scale down any Argo CD instance in your cluster" to deploy all needed manifests such as config maps.

 Start local services: